Nadal crushes Djokovic in Monaco

 before sealing the title.

-Nadal took only 78 minutes to see off Djokovic, who suffered the loss of his
+Nadal took only 78 minutes to see off Djokovic,

 Thursday and never quite looked himself.